Celebes Sea: Marine life

 The Celebes Sea is home to a wide variety of fish and aquatic creatures.
 The tropical setting and warm clear waters permit it to harbor about 580 of the world's 793 species of reef-building corals, which grow as some of the most bio-diverse coral reefs in the world, and an impressive array of marine life, including whales and dolphins, sea turtles, manta rays, eagle rays, barracuda, marlin and other reef and pelagic species.
 Tuna and yellowfin tuna are also abundant.

-In addition to high abundance of fish caught in the Celebes sea, this sea also yields other aquatic products like sea tang.
+In addition to the high abundance of fish caught in the Celebes Sea, this sea also yields other aquatic products like sea tang.

 Commercial significance

 The Celebes Sea is an important sea route for regional trade.
 The sea is also popular for scuba diving and luxury ocean cruising.

 Geology

-The Celebes Sea is underlain by an oceanic plate with a mid oceanic spreading in the center part.
+The Celebes Sea is underlain by an oceanic plate with a mid-oceanic spreading in the center part.
 This plate is subducted to the south and north.
-A number of seismic surveys and research drillings were done in this area to gather geological information.
+Several seismic surveys and research drillings were done in this area to gather geological information.